 At one time to become one of their filling florists, a shop and florist had to qualify.
 A representative was sent to look over the establishment, check their equipment, and ability to fulfill orders and even test the skill of the head florist.
 It was a relatively rigorous examination, and some failed.
 This is not true anymore.
 I daresay they don’t turn anyone down now because of competition.

-Arriving on the scene was 1-800-flowers, Pro Flowers, Teleflora and others.
+Arriving on the scene was 1-800-flowers, Pro Flowers, Teleflora, and others.
 They are all wire services and are entirely dependent upon the thousands of privately owned flower shops across the country.
-There is a problem with this that begins with the order takers.
-Telephone order takers that know absolutely nothing about flowers will accept most any order and fax it out to the florist nearest the recipient.
-Not all flowers are available all year, and the florist who is under extreme pressure during the rush of holiday orders will probably set aside an impossible request to deal with later.
+But there is a problem with this system, one that begins with the order takers who know absolutely nothing about flowers and who will accept most any order and fax it out to the florist nearest the recipient.
+Because not all flowers are available all year, the florist who is under extreme pressure during the rush of holiday orders will probably set aside an impossible request to deal with later.

-For the florist, it means returning the call and asking the order taker to get back to the sender and get a second choice.
-Often mass confusion does not come close to describing some of these orders.
-If florist one cannot fill the order because peonies are out of season, it goes to florist 2, and so on and may never get filled because no one is storing peonies in the winter and the order taker just doesn’t get it.
+For the florist, this means returning the call and asking the order taker to get back to the sender and get a second choice.
+Often, mass confusion does not come close to describing some of these orders.
+If florist #1 cannot fill the order because peonies are out of season, it goes to florist #2, and so on, and may never get filled because no one is storing peonies in the winter and the order taker just doesn’t get it.

 For holidays such as Mother’s day and Valentine’s Day, roses are ordered in bulk and packed 25 to the bunch.
 Red roses for Valentine’s Day are ordered months in advance and shipped weeks in advance in huge quantities to warehouses in Florida and other coastal ports.
 Most are arriving from South America and are held in cold storage then sent to a wholesaler and again held in a cold unit.
 Finally weeks after their picking they get delivered to the filling flower shop.
 They have a long, long trail to your doorstep.